 SEM: The Nature of Mind will be conducted by special guest speakers alternating weekly with Jewel Heart Instructors on Thursdays, 7 - 8:30pm October 13 through December 8, 2016 and January 12 through February 2, 2017.
 Session Details follow below.

 The course is available both online via Webinar and/or onsite at Jewel Heart New York - 260 W. Broadway, New York, NY 10013.

 Audio/video recordings will be posted to a SEM webpage dedicated for course registrants only, allowing participants access to view missed sessions and review programs at their convenience.
 You will receive the link in your registration confirmation email.

-You will receive an email at a later date with the individual session reading assignments based on Gelek Rimpoche's teaching transcript - SEM: THe Nature of Mind.
+4. The schedule with dates, topics and speakers as well as reading assignments based on Gelek Rimpoche's teaching transcript - SEM: THe Nature of Mind.

-Course Fee is offered with Sliding Scale options from $50 - $75 - Choose only one.
+Course Fee is offered with Sliding Scale options from $50 - $75 - Choose only one option.

 Registration opened June 14, 2016